pavan55523/asymetric-encryption-and-decryption/README.md

 # Sending encrypted text over email
   We used yagmail module of python to send email.
 # Process
-1)sender uses his email, password to send a message to reciever 2)He enters public key.
+1)sender uses his email, password to send a message to reciever. <br />
+2)He enters public key. <br />
-ex: 189
+ex: 189 <br />
-3)This public key itself is converted to a private and unknown key by appending some random number using randint().
+3)This public key itself is converted to a private and unknown key by appending some random number using randint(). <br />
-ex: 189657391749
+ex: 189657391749 <br />
-4)Now the encrypted message email is sent to the reciever and the decrypting key is with the sender only.
+4)Now the encrypted message email is sent to the reciever and the decrypting key is with the sender only. <br />
 5)when the sender gives the private key to reciever, he can enter the encrypted text and privte key to decrypt the message.